casid/jte/README.md

 If you had more than one page like `example.jte`, you would have to duplicate a lot of shared template code.
 Let's extract the shared code into another template, so that it can be reused.

-Let's move stuff from our example page to `layout.jte`:
+Let's move stuff from our example page to `tag/page.jte`:

 ```htm
 @import org.example.Page